Scenes from Hamilton College III: Sophomore Year I (with cameos from Sonic the Hedgehog, Ani DiFranco, and Candle Time)

 II.
 The Vision

+The striking thing about Delvey was that she didn’t simply want to attend the art scene.
+She wanted to build something inside it.
 Her idea was the Anna Delvey Foundation: a kind of private cultural club and exhibition space in downtown Manhattan.
 It would combine gallery spaces, social rooms, events, artists, patrons, and the atmosphere of a private cultural salon.
 A place where the city’s creative and wealthy classes might gather.

+The plan was grand.
 But it also had a strange plausibility.
 New York is full of institutions that began with the ambition of a single person who simply decided that something should exist and then spent years convincing others to believe in it.

 Delvey spoke about the project with total conviction.
 She behaved like someone who already possessed the financial backing required to make such a thing happen.
+And because she behaved that way, many people assumed the money must exist somewhere.

 This is one of the basic mechanics of social confidence.
 If someone carries themselves like a person whose financial arrangements have already been verified by someone else, most people will not ask too many questions.